binomfx/UNISX-Project/UMIP-uSPAC5-perpetual.md

 Underlying stocks are trade during exchange hours which leaves gaps in prices between 4:00PM EST close and 9:30AM EST open the next day and on weekends and market holidays.

-A 2-hour TWAP was chosen to mitigate any risk of attempted price manipulation attempts on the market price of the synthetic.
-To meaningfully manipulate the price that token sponsors’ collateralization is calculated with, an attacker would have to manipulate the trading price of a token for an extended amount of time.
-This is described further in the Security Considerations section.

 ## IMPLEMENTATION
 ### Price identifier
 #### 1. Read index basket